besser435/TEAW-Website/README.md

 ## Starting a development server
-To start a local version of the website for testing/development, run the `teaw_webserver.py` file, or in VS Code, go to Terminal > Run Task > Start Development Server.
+To start a local version of the website for testing/development, run the `teaw_webserver.py` file.
 This will start Flask in debug mode, with the logger set to the DEBUG level.
 This will also enable Flask's debug mode.
 For any changes to show up on the website, the process must be restarted.

 > [!NOTE]
 > In order for the server and API to work, the SQLite DBs will need to contain information.
 By default, there is some